ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 ### 7. Check that the MySQL service has installed and is started (and set to automatically start)

 Go to services.msc and verify that there is an entry for `MYSQL80` which is running and set to auto-start.
-It's command line should be `C:\Instrument\Apps\mysql\bin\mysqld.exe --datadir=C:/Instrument/var/mysql/data MYSQL80`
+Its command line should be `C:\Instrument\Apps\mysql\bin\mysqld.exe --datadir=C:/Instrument/var/mysql/data MYSQL80`

 ### 8. Run `make iocstartups` from top level EPICS